 When a customer order includes disposable sets and organ retrieval or OCS organ management services, the Company has determined that the disposable sets and services constitute separate performance obligations and recognizes revenue as the disposable sets and services are delivered to the customer.
-Net revenue during the three and six months ended June 30, 2022 included service revenue comprising approximately 13% and less than 10%, respectively, of net revenue relating to organ retrieval and OCS organ management services sold under the National OCS Program, the Company's turnkey solution to provide outsourced organ retrieval and OCS organ management.
+Net revenue during the three and nine months ended September 30, 2022 included service revenue comprising approximately 17% and 13%, respectively, of net revenue relating to organ retrieval and OCS organ management services sold under the National OCS Program, the Company's turnkey solution to provide outsourced organ retrieval and OCS organ management.